amirul-hakim/SC1015-MiniProject-Chattopadhyay_Nandish/README.md

-## Welcome to Airline ticket analysis repository
+## Welcome to Airline ticket Analysis Repository

 ### About
 This is a Mini Project for SC1015/CE1115/CZ1115/ INTRO TO DATA SCI & ART INTELLIGENCE which focuses on the price for Air Travel Industry in India.
 For the walkthrough, please kindly refer to the source code below - <br>